 - (a) SUBSISTENCE: On all jobs requiring the Employee to remain away from home overnight, the Employer shall furnish reasonable meals lodging and other necessary expenses.
-Forty-six dollars (\$46) per day shall be the minimum stipend for meals.
-Effective August 2, 2021 this stipend shall increase to Fifty-Four dollars (\$54). - (b) TRAVEL TIME PAY: The Employer shall provide transportation and pay for actual travel time at the regular straight time rate of pay, but in no case to exceed eight (8) hours pay in any one (1) day. - (c) BUSSING: When bussing is required to and from a project work site, the Employer shall designate an assembly point.
-Employees who are required to be bussed to and from the work site shall be paid wages and benefits at the straight time rate of pay for the time riding the bus to and from the assembly point. - during actual working hours on all jobs, traveling from shop to job, job to job, and job to shop.
-When a worker is requested by the Employer to use the worker's private automobile, the Employer will reimburse the worker for the use of their automobile at the rate permitted by the IRS per mile traveled, plus all parking fees.
+Forty-six dollars (\$46) Fifty-Four dollars (\$54) per day shall be the minimum stipend for meals.
+Effective August 2nd 5th, 2021 2024 this stipend shall increase to Fifty-Four (\$54) Sixty dollars (\$60). - (b) TRAVEL TIME PAY: The Employer shall provide transportation and pay for actual travel time at the regular straight time rate of pay, but in no case to exceed eight (8) hours pay in any one (1) day. - (c) BUSSING: When bussing is required to and from a project work site, the Employer shall designate an assembly point.
+Employees who are required to be bussed to and from the work site shall be paid wages and benefits at the straight time rate of pay for the time riding the bus to and from the assembly point. - (d) MILEAGE: The Employer shall furnish transportation to all workers during actual working hours on all jobs, traveling from shop to job, job to job, and job to shop.
+When a worker is requested by the Employer to use the worker's private automobile, the

+Employer will reimburse the worker for the use of their automobile at the rate permitted by the IRS per mile traveled, plus all parking fees.
 However, this does not include any traffic violation tickets.
 A free travel zone shall exist for a thirty-five (35)-mile radius from the point of dispatch.
 Any special fees for transportation such as ferry fares, bridge tolls, and turnpike fees shall be paid by the Employer.
 The worker shall not be allowed to carry material or the Employer's tools at any time in their private automobile.
 No worker shall use their automobile in any manner detrimental to the best interest of other workers.
 Workers may use their own automobiles for their personal transportation to and from the job, before and after working hours, as provided for elsewhere in this section.